 Adaptive Curriculum might be used as a complete curriculum, it seems better as a supplement.
 It is easily adaptable to work as a supplement to texts, and it's the type of program that children are drawn to even if it is not assigned.
 It is not gimmicky and there are no virtual prizes, games, or distracting sounds which are awarded for the student's accomplishments.
 However, if you have a busy household like ours, I'd recommend headphones for the user.
-It is available in English and Spanish, and works on all types of computers.
+It is available in English and Spanish and works on all types of computers.
 Customer service via phone is available, but AC is so user-friendly and the tutorials are so helpful that most would not need any extra help.
-The cost begins at $99.95 per year, but significant discounts are often available through the Homeschool Buyers' Co-op.
-You can purchase a license for only middle school math or high school math, middle school science or high school science as well as a number of combinations of these four options.
+The cost begins at $99.95 per year.
+You can purchase a license for only middle school math or high school math, middle school science or high school science, as well as a number of combinations of these four options.
 All four options combined are $199.95 per year.
 Each license is for up to three students.

 Overall, AC is an excellent product that will save families a great deal of time and money while at the same time ensuring their college-bound children a great foundation in the sciences.